Hint1k/myapp/README.md

 - All planned features have been added

 C) To-do list:
-- Handle errors for Address Validation Controller class
+- Change Integer houseNumber to String houseNumber (in Address class)
-- Handles errors for other classes
+- Handles errors for all classes

 Installation info:
 1) Create file "secret.properties" on this path: src/main/resources/